Bertucci's

 Bertucci's is an American chain of restaurants offering pizza and Italian food, founded by Joey Crugnale in Davis Square, Somerville, Massachusetts, in November 1981.
 The company expanded rapidly during the 1990s.
 Bertucci's locations are primarily found in the Northeast US, but range as far southwest as Virginia.
 N.E.
 Restaurant Co.
 Inc. bought out Bertucci's in 1998, adopting the Bertucci's Corp. name in 2001.
 Bertucci's currently operates nine locations in Massachusetts, as well as one location each in Delaware, Pennsylvania, and Virginia, with a total of 12 across four states.

 History

 Joseph ("Joey") Crugnale, Bertucci's founder, was born in Sulmona, Abruzzo, Italy.
-He landed his first job in a restaurant while in high school, after emigrating to Boston.
+He landed his first job in a restaurant while in high school, after immigrating to Boston.
 He worked as a porter at the Sonesta Hotel in Cambridge, Massachusetts.
 In 1974, he opened his first ice cream stand.
 In 1975, he refinanced his father's home and purchased Steve's Ice Cream from founder Steve Herrell for $80,000.
 Crugnale established 26 stores before selling the concept to Integrated Resources in 1983 for $4.5 million.

 The first 'Bertucci's Pizza and Bocce' was opened in November 1981, two doors from Steve's Ice Cream in Davis Square.
 Bertucci's was opened to eliminate the possibility of an ice cream competitor moving in.
 The name was found in a magazine during a flight to New York City.
 The original location had a bocce court in the basement.